 Although most vocal traditions revolve around singing one note at a time, some vocalists are able to sing two pitches simultaneously, achieving an effect similar to singing melody with harmony.
 This technique is called overtone singing or throat singing and involves singing a fundamental and selected overtone.
 Overtone singing probably originated in south western Mongolia and is widely practiced in Mongolia, Inner Mongolia, Tuva and Siberia.

-In Mongolian and Tuvan throat singing, often singers hike up to the steppes of a mountain to find the proper environment for throat-singing, believing their song is spiritual and directly connected to nature.
+Mongolian and Tuvan throat singers like to perform in dramatic natural environments, e.g., steppes of mountains, believing their song is spiritual and directly connected to nature.

 Mongolian throat singing (3:53) | Batzorig Vaanchig accompanying himself with a rebab (discussed on the next page).

-Overtone singing or throat singing has spread to the West and adapted to popular styles:
+Overtone or throat singing has spread to the West and adapted to popular styles:

 German Overtone Singing Demo (4:58) | Anna-Maria Hefele